Use edible flowers 15 ways to raise your cooking to gourmet levels and take advantage of the increased antioxidants and nutrition flowers bring.

 Edible blooms are becoming ever more popular as people look for ways to use every inch of their growing space.
-You might be surprised to find that the flowers you plant to attract pollinators to your garden are also terrific for adding to your own diet.
+You might be surprised to find that the flowers you plant to attract pollinators to your garden are also terrific for adding to your plate.

 But first, some rules to follow when collecting flowers to eat.